Hyle-org/devhub-hyle/docs/developers/getting-started/devnet.md

 cp ./src/utils/conf_defaults.ron config.ron
 ```

+##### Using environment variables

-As an alternative, you can configure your setup using environment variables:
+Here's an example of how you can configure your setup using environment variables:

 ```bash
 HYLE_RUN_INDEXER=false